-- 7.10 The Chairman of the St Joseph's Amateur Boxing Club advocates the proposed development and has submitted a petition of 67 signatures in support of the proposal on the behalf of the members/attendees of the St Joseph's Boxing Club.
+- 7.11 A petition of 372 signatures (submitted in two parts) was submitted in opposition to the application proposal on the following basis; - The development would be out of character with the neighbourhood - The development proposes a 45% increase in the density of student rooms on the site from that previously approved. - The development represents an overdevelopment of the site - The development would have a detrimental impact on neighbouring residents in terms privacy, pedestrian and vehicular traffic, noise, parking and littler. - The development will pose a traffic hazard at the planned new junction. - 7.12 The Chairman of the St Joseph's Amateur Boxing Club advocates the proposed development and has submitted a petition of 67 signatures in support of the proposal on the behalf of the members/attendees of the St Joseph's Boxing Club.
 The petition supports the application proposal on the following grounds; - The planning application offers a progressive solution to a financial issue which faces both our club and the Mynachdy Institute.
-Closure is a real risk faced by our club and without adequate facilities we fear our presence in the community will be lost forever. - For our current members closure will bring significant personal consequences and to lose the positive social influence which the club brings would be a sad state of affairs. - It seems a shame that this brilliant opportunity could be lost on the basis of misguided views expressed to date. - The student accommodation will bring regeneration to the area and also potential revenue which will help with the long term sustainability of the club and institute. - 7.11 Any further comments received will be reported to Committee.
+Closure is a real risk faced by our club and without adequate facilities we fear our presence in the community will be lost forever. - For our current members closure will bring significant personal consequences and to lose the positive social influence which the club brings would be a sad state of affairs. - It seems a shame that this brilliant opportunity could be lost on the basis of misguided views expressed to date. - The student accommodation will bring regeneration to the area and also potential revenue which will help with the long term sustainability of the club and institute. - 7.13 A further objection has been received from Mr Iain Claridge regarding the proposed access into the site from Radyr Place, ownership rights relating to the site access and the potential highway safety implications which would result from the positioning of the access.
+Mr Claridge also highlighted that confusion was being caused by an application to discharge planning condition 12 (junction detail) of planning application ref: 11/00863/DCI, the previously approved 249 bed scheme on the site, being considered simultaneously.